google/llvm-premerge-checks/docs/playbooks.md

     Invoke-WebRequest -uri 'https://raw.githubusercontent.com/google/llvm-premerge-checks/master/scripts/windows_agent_bootstrap.ps1' -OutFile windows_agent_bootstrap.ps1
     ./windows_agent_bootstrap.ps1
     ```
-    Ignore the pop-up to format the new disk andw wait for the machine to reboot.
+    Ignore the pop-up to format the new disk and wait for the machine to reboot.

 ### Buildkite